Freely-Given-org/ESFM/ESFMspec.md

 followed by three random alphanumeric characters.
 (With 66 books, this allows for 66 * (26+26+10)^3 = 15,729,648 combinations.)

-But ID fields don't offer many advantages over row numbers.
+But ID fields don’t offer many advantages over row numbers.
 The main advantage is permanence, i.e., if you commit at some point in time to never change them again, then after that, they can always be used to refer to that particular word.